algorithmiaio/secret-store-provider-vault/README.md

 secret-store-provider-vault
 ==============================

-This module is the example of a Hashicorp Vault based secret provider implementation used by the Algorithmia platform.
+This module is the example of a Hashicorp Vault-based secret provider implementation used by the Algorithmia platform.

 This plugin is unsupported by Algorithmia and intended as an example only.

 ## Getting started

-This secret provider modules can be added using the [admin functionality for managing secret providers](https://training.algorithmia.com/exploring-the-admin-panel/842511).
+This secret provider module can be added using Algorithmia's [admin functionality for managing secret providers](https://training.algorithmia.com/exploring-the-admin-panel/842511).

 ## Requirements